Zygo/bees/docs/btrfs-kernel.md

   blacklisting any extent or hash involved where the kernel starts to get slow.
 In the bees log, such blocks are labelled as 'toxic' hash/block addresses.

+* **btrfs send** has various bugs that are triggered when bees is deduping snapshots.  bees provides the [`--workaround-btrfs-send` option](options.md) which should be used whenever `btrfs send` and bees are run on the same filesystem.

+  This issue affects:
+   * `btrfs send` (any mode) and bees active at the same time.
+   * `btrfs send` in incremental mode (using `-p` option) with bees active at the same or different times.

+  Note `btrfs receive` is not affected.
+It is OK to run bees with no workarounds on a filesystem that receives btrfs snapshots.

 Older kernels: